StrangeBeeCorp/helm-charts/README.md

 # Overview

-This is a collection of charts for StrangeBee projects:
+This is a collection of charts for [StrangeBee](https://strangebee.com) products:

 * [TheHive](./charts/thehive/)
 * Cortex (TBD)